-All 203 First Nations and the seven agencies that serve Métis people in B.C. are invited to apply for up to $30,000 by October 27, 2017.
-The application must include a proposal outlining the community’s prevention and family-support needs, and how the funding can help address those needs and improve Indigenous child welfare across B.C.
-The deadline for prevention and family support services to be delivered is March 31, 2018.
+All 203 First Nations and the seven agencies that serve Métis people in B.C. were invited to apply for up to $30,000 in family support funding for their community’s prevention and family-support needs, outlining how the funding can help address those needs and improve Indigenous child welfare across B.C.

 First Nations and agencies may use the funding towards a variety of programs or services, including: